Strengths Awareness Training

 We know from personal experience that when we are doing what we love and are best at, we are dramatically more effective and productive.
 Yet, research by Gallup suggests that only 17% of the workforce uses their strengths most of the day at work.
 This represents a huge source of lost opportunity for business owners and organizations of all sizes.

 Unfortunately most people have little sense of their strengths and assume that everyone has the same talents as they do.
 Research by Gallup on over two million people over 25 years, has turned this notion on its head.
-It identified 34 talent themes which, when combined with effort, proved to be the primary drivers of exceptional performance in a wide variety of areas of endeavor.
+It identified 34 talent themes which, when combined with effort, proved to be the primary drivers of exceptional performance in a wide variety of areas of endeavour.

 This workshop provides the opportunity for employees to learn about their strengths and bring the power of strengths revolution to their role and organization.
 The workshop incorporates Gallup’s Strengthsfinder 2.0 assessment, which enables participants to identify their top 5 strengths and learn strategies to leverage them in their work and their lives.